mdozmorov/Programming_notes/README.md

 - [Java Programming for Beginners – Full Course](https://youtu.be/A74TOX803D0) - 4h 10m video course, from Hello World to Object Oriented Programming

+- [juliatutorial](https://github.com/sylvaticus/juliatutorial) - A tutorial for the Julia language inspired by the Python tutorial.
+Links to other resources.

 - [Learn C Programming with Dr. Chuck (feat. classic book by Kernighan and Ritchie)](https://youtu.be/j-_s8f5K30I) - video course, 9h38m

 - [learngo](https://github.com/inancgumus/learngo) - 1000+ Hand-Crafted Go Examples, Exercises, and Quizzes